the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 ## Minimal documentation

-Your open source project (research, software or hardware) should at a minimum provide a license together with a README file with all the basic, general information a newcomer needs to get oriented.
+Your open source project should at a minimum provide a license together with a README file with all the basic, general information a newcomer needs to get oriented.
+The license to apply will depend on your type of research output (text, data, software, hardware, reagents to name a few).
+See the license chapter {ref}`rr-licensing`
 It should contain a **recognizable name** for your project, as well as a **declaration of the licensing terms** under which it may be distributed (see the {ref}`OH_licences` chapter).

 Documentation should be shared via centralised, findable and accessible platforms.